BDX-Digital-Agency/wn-redirectconditions-plugin/README.md

 ## Requirements

-- The `Vdlp.Redirect` plugin.
+- The `Bdx.Redirect` plugin.
 - PHP 7.4 or higher.
 - October CMS 2.1 or higher.

 ## Example

 This plugin contains an detailed implementation example (plugin).
-This plugin can be found at [GitHub](https://github.com/vdlp/oc-redirectconditionsexample-plugin).
+This plugin can be found at [GitHub](https://github.com/bdx/oc-redirectconditionsexample-plugin).